Consensus on Dynamic Stochastic Block Models: Fast Convergence and Phase Transitions: Numerical Experiments

-Moreover, from the above results, we see that though a greater $ \Delta $ reduces the averaged needed time for consensus, the consensus time still exhibits an exponential growth in $ n $.
+Moreover, from the above results, we see that though a greater $ \Delta $ reduces the averaged time needed for consensus, the consensus time still exhibits an exponential growth in $ n $.
 This confirms our statement in Remark \ref{rmk:time}.